mer-hybris/hadk.sailfishos.org/new-device-build.rst

 See :doc:`prerequisites` for sourcing information about your device.

+Go through :doc:`preparing`.

+Ensure your device boots CM, and if you are extra fluent (or you get stuck in later stages), come back to build the whole CM on your own in a separate folder following its instructions on CM device wiki, to be sure your environment can reproduce a working CM kernel and rootfs images.

 This example has snippets based on the Encore_.
 The CyanogenMod base ROM has been downloaded using: